yetka/anagrams_and_antigrams/README.md

   * Example Input: "elbow", "below"
   * Example Output: "These words are anagrams."
 * Program accounts for the possibility that words might have different cases but should still be anagrams.
-  * Example Input:
+  * Example Input: "Elbow", "Below"
-  * Example Output:
+  * Example Output: "These words are anagrams."
 * If a word or phrase is an anagram, program checks if it's also a palindrome.
   * Example Input:
   * Example Output: